 Isaac now had a niche that he wanted to fill, and set his eyes on becoming a true professional Audio Engineer and Producer.
 He became introduced to Omega through some local Engineers that went to the school.
 Isaac heard about the quality of the programs and the Engineers that taught there, so he enrolled in 2015.
 Isaac took the Audio Engineering for the Music Industry Program, which is designed to teach students the skills necessary to become a professional in the Music Industry.
 Towards the end of the program, a song that Isaac was working on with Produca P called “Used to Be” dropped on MTV Jams, VH1, BET, then later made its way to Revolt TV and a Revolt mix tape.
 This was Isaac’s first big break, and allowed him to gain more exposure in the Industry.

-After graduating from Omega, Isaac had a session with A$AP Rocky‘s producer, A$AP Tyy ( in Brooklyn).
+About two thirds through his time at Omega, Isaac had a session with A$AP Rocky‘s producer, A$AP Tyy ( in Brooklyn).
 This allowed him to showcase the skills he learned at Omega at a national level.
 Isaac also started Engineering for YouTube star “Retro Spectro” who was on Daniel Glover‘s show “Atlanta“.
 Isaac also currently works with a young Rapper/Dancer/Comedian called “Yung Swag”.
 Swag in currently on Wild N’ Out, does many shoe commercials, and is a signed rapper to Atlantic.
 Also after finishing the Program, Isaac interned at Omega.
 When he was done interning, he continued working with Grammy-Winning Engineer Peter Novak on a number of different projects.

 Since Isaac is now working with two artists, who jointly have about two millions fans, he has been upgrading his gear and is now looking for a new location for a studio.
 He has developed a small list of serious producers and engineers to run it once it is opened.